-The current market conditions for BKFS' services include the following:
+The current market conditions for Black Knight's services include the following:

 Increased regulation.
 Most U.S. mortgage market participants have become subject to increasing regulatory oversight and regulatory requirements as federal and state governments have enacted various new laws, rules and regulations.
 One example of such legislation is the Dodd-Frank Act, which contains broad changes for many sectors of the financial services and lending industries and established the CFPB, a new federal regulatory agency responsible for regulating consumer financial protection within the United States.
-It is our experience that mortgage lenders have become more focused on the risk of non-compliance with these evolving regulations and are focused on technologies and solutions that help them to comply with the increased regulatory oversight and burdens.
+It is our experience that mortgage lenders have become more focused on minimizing the risk of non-compliance with these evolving regulations and are looking towards technologies and solutions that help them to comply with the increased regulatory oversight and burdens.

 Lenders increasingly focused on core operations.
-As a result of greater regulatory scrutiny and the higher cost of doing business, we believe lenders have become increasingly focused on their core operations and customers.
-We believe lenders are increasingly shifting from affiliate business models and in-house technologies to solutions with third-party providers who can provide better technology and services more efficiently.
+As a result of greater regulatory scrutiny and the higher cost of doing business, we believe lenders have become more focused on their core operations and customers.
+We believe lenders are increasingly shifting from in-house technologies to solutions with third-party providers who can provide better technology and services more efficiently.
 Lenders require these vendors to provide best-in-class technology and deep domain expertise and to assist them in maintaining regulatory compliance.
-We believe that very few of these providers have the scale and regulatory infrastructure to meet both the technological efficiency and high regulatory standards that lenders require.